Quiz-summary

 5. Question

-Which of the following is a basic requirement outlined in the Codes for corporations seeking to list on the Hong Kong Stock Exchange?
+Which of the following statements accurately reflects the requirements for newly formed companies applying for listing on the GEM of the Hong Kong Stock Exchange?

 Correct